shaiguitar/gem_velocity/README.md

 ## Web UI

-Do you want to see this with ease (Hey, the api is easy.
-Whatever) on the web at `http://rubygems-velocity.org/gem/rails/4.0.0,3.2.14` or something similar?
+Do you want to just see this on web at `http://rubygems-velocity.org/gem/rails/4.0.0,3.2.14` or something similar?

-[Work](https://github.com/shaiguitar/gem_velocity_web) has been started to put it on a UI, but your feedback in necessary for it to be useful:
+[Work](https://github.com/shaiguitar/gem_velocity_web) has been started to put it on a UI, but your feedback/contributions will be necessary for it to be useful.

-So if you have any idea of how you'd like to use it, please put your thoughts on the [issue](https://github.com/shaiguitar/gem_velocities/issues/3)
+Feel free to put your thoughts on the [issue](https://github.com/shaiguitar/gem_velocities/issues/3) and or pull requests.

-Lemme know.

-## Feedback

-Is appreciated!
-Also, contributions!
-Any (other) ideas?